hjmegens/hjmegens.github.io/_posts/2021-11-06-The-PAL1-RIOT-expansion.md

 ```

 I compiled the code using [VASM](http://www.compilers.de/vasm.html).
 It is the compiler Ben Eater uses in his 6502 project.
-On the one hand it is fairly straighforward in its use - none of the linker stuff for instance sometimes found in some assemblers.
+On the one hand it is fairly straighforward in its use - none of the linker stuff for instance sometimes found in assemblers.
 Perfect for somebody like me who's not yet too versed in the ways of assembly programming.
 At the same time, VASM is very flexible and can for instance also work with Z80 assembly code, which makes it perfect for many of my projects.

 Compiling was done to include the start address in the CBM 'PRG' format:
 ```